vegetarian mexican food

 Cooking Method

-- Broil for final 3-5 minutes until edges are crispy and charred
+4. Broil for a further three minutes or so until edges are crisp and burned

 Doneness Check

-Cauliflower should be fork-tender with crispy, browned edges
+Cauliflower should be fork-tender and have crisp, brown edges

 Assembly

-- Warm corn tortillas in a dry skillet
+1. Warm corn tortillas cooked in a dry skillet

-- Top with diced white onion, cilantro, and lime wedges
+3. Serve with diced white onion as well as cilantro and lime wedges

 2. Mushroom “Carne Asada” Fajitas